 All their wines are shaped with infinite care and precision.
 Most of their wines are made dry except pinot gris and gewurztraminer.
 Some of the best rieslings, picked late and very ripe may also retain some sweetness.
 Top rieslings come from the grand cru Schlossberg while the best gewurztraminers come from either grand cru Furstentum or rarer from the grand cru Mambourg.
 Their other top vineyard, and one likely to become a premier cru, is the Altenbourg which makes outstanding pinot gris and gewurztraminer.
 Late-harvest sweet wines are a speciality and are among the best in Alsace.

-Hugel – New generations coming into a family business often bring innovation.
+Famille Hugel – New generations coming into a family business often bring innovation.
 Indeed it is essential that they do so.
 Such is the case in the Hugel family.
-Four new Hugels have joined the firm, doubling the number of Hugels at this favoured address in Riquewihr.
-Beneath the cobbled streets, exist a veritable labyrinth of cellars with tanks and casks, big and small, not to mention tens of thousands of elegant, flute-shaped bottles waiting to be labelled and sold.
-In amongst this treasure trove is a new cuvée from the 2007 vintage to be released in 2015 for the very first time.
-It is a riesling from a tiny plot within the grand cru Schoenenbourg and it is called Schoelhammer.
+Four new Hugels have joined the firm, doubling the number at this favoured address in Riquewihr.
+Beneath the cobbled streets exist a veritable labyrinth of cellars with tanks and casks, big and small, not to mention tens of thousands of elegant, flute-shaped bottles waiting to be labelled and sold

 Josmeyer – Like Faller, the accent is on finesse and elegance, but vineyards are different being from heavier soils and wines are drier (mostly) and a little fuller, but more charming than at Beyer.
-Tight on the nose, elegant and concentrated on the palate and, by design, excellent food wines from Jean Meyer, who is a bit of a gourmet.
+Tight on the nose, elegant and concentrated on the palate and, by design, excellent food wines.
 Biodynamic from 2001.

 Mochel - Guillaume Mochel is one of the standout producers from the less well-known northern part of Alsace, and indeed not far from Strasbourg.
 Meticulous winemaking here with great attention to detail.
 Fabulous pinot blanc which they sell as Klevner.
 Brilliant riesling and gewurz from the local grand cru Altenberg de Bergbieten.
 Muscat when it works can also be very good.

 Muré - This is another great name which has maybe struggled in the past, producing wines that were often a little too sweet.
-That is changing thanks to new generations of the family.
+All that has changed thanks to new generations of the family.
 Muré currently produces some of the greatest reds in Alsace.

-Rolly-Gassman – Aromatic, perfumed and cuddly wines tending to richness, especially the gewurz which is as close to the rose-petal-and-lychee textbook smell of the grape as it is possible to get.
+Rolly-Gassmann – Aromatic, perfumed wines tending to richness, especially the gewurz which is as close to the rose-petal-and-lychee textbook smell of the grape as it is possible to get.
 Almost Germanic in style ie. rarely alcoholic and often with residual sweetness which in fairness goes with bottle age.
-The House was created from the union of two vigneron families.
-He is Louis Gassman and she is Marie Thérèze Rolly.
-The son is Pierre who has brought biodynamism to the vineyard and tightened quality up.
-They still produce a plethora of different cuvees often with the vineyard name on the label.
+The House was created from the union of two vigneron families by the marriage of Louis Gassmann and Marie Thérèze Rolly.
+Their son Pierre now runs Rolly Gassmann having brought biodynamism to the vineyard, tightened up on quality and recently invested in a smart new cellar and tasting room.
+They still produce a plethora of different cuvées often with the vineyard name on the label.
 Wines can be very long lived.

 Sorg – Rich, potent, mouthfilling wines of unashamed gorgeousness, notably gewurz from the well-insulated sunny Eichberg vineyard.

 Trimbach – Dry, almost austere, whistle-clean, finely-crafted, classic wines.
 No big smells here just layer upon layer of wonderful, restrained fruit on the palate.
-Just possibly the topmost branch of the Alsace tree, Trimbach is based in Ribeauvillé which stands at the end of a very long valley that cuts deep into the Vosges mountains.
+Trimbach is based in Ribeauvillé which stands at the end of a very long valley that cuts deep into the Vosges mountains.
 Mountain breezes are nearly always there so grapes remain healthy and rot, including noble rot very rare.
 The business is family owned with Pierre as winemaker, one of the best and most respected in all Alsace and riesling is the house speciality.
 The best are austere, bone dry and need bottle age.
 Other varieties are also very good, notably gewurz and pinot gris.

 Weinbach – See Faller, above.